mrseanryan/raw-image-file-tools/README.md

 # raw-image-file-tools README

-Simple tools for moving and copying selected RAW image files and their associated JPG
+Simple tools for moving and copying selected RAW image files and their associated JPG.
+Also watermarks and resizes.

 ## Dependencies